 Abbotsbury Swannery, Abbotsbury, Devon

-Abbotsbury Swannery on the Dorset coast has a rich and vast history, originally established by Benedictine monks in the 11th century to provide food for local banquets.
-Now this 25 acre site is home to the world’s only managed colony of nesting mute swans; you’d struggle to find anywhere else where you see such an incredible number of them in their natural habitat.
+Abbotsbury Swannery on the Dorset coast has a rich and vast history, originally established by Benedictine monks in the 11th century to farm swans as food for local banquets.
+Spin forward 1000 years or so and it's a much kinder place; this 25 acre site is home to the world’s only managed colony of nesting mute swans.
+That's quite something because you’d struggle to find anywhere else where you can see such an incredible number of them in their natural habitat.

 Groups are welcome at Abbotsbury Swannery, but dogs and swans aren’t the best mix, so leave your fluffy companions at home.